Distracted Truckers Truck Accidents

 - Bus drivers

 FMCSA cited research indicating the odds of being involved in a crash, near-crash or unintentional lane change is more than 23 times greater for a commercial motor vehicle driver who is texting.
-The goal of the rule is to reduce truck- and bus-related crashes, fatalities and injuries associated with distracted driving.
+The goal of the rule is to reduce truck- and bus-related crashes, fatalities and injuries associated with distracted driving, a goal to which our Fort Lauderdale lawyers are also committed.

 Motivation for the federal law was rooted in the known dangers of driving while distracted, amplified by the possible damage that may be done in a commercial truck.
 These vehicles can weigh up to 80,000 pounds, and when traveling at highway speeds, they are lethal.